 Like Go to Webinar, we want to start using Go To webinar or we want to start doing SMS messaging.
 The first place to look is the app store because there you'll find a directory of all the apps that plug in natively into HubSpot.
 I mean, it's absolutely huge.

 There's every single type of product you can get in and being native it means you just plug it in.
 So for example, we do a lot of webinars where you'd go to webinar, people sign up for webinar with Go to Webinar.
 They register, that gets fed straight into HubSpot, which then allows us to market to them and still all the automation and all that sort of stuff.
 So go to the app marketplace to understand the full range of things that plug in to HubSpot.

-The bane of our lives, contact or company duplication in a database, put your hands up if that's the bane of your life?
+The bane of our lives, contact or company duplication in a CRM database free or not, put your hands up if that's the bane of your life?
 It's hideous.

 It's difficult because obviously there are all sorts of issues around GDPR and about emailing people twice.
 It's just really bad practice and lots of people resort to doing that manually.

 Well, thank goodness HubSpot have now brought out a de-duplication tool available for Professional and Enterprise products and if you go into your contacts area or your company’s area and click actions, you'll see this now appears, it has been there a few weeks.
 It's brilliant.

 So I mean, duplicates happen, don't they?
 Because somebody, even the same person, whether your prospects signs up for an event or downloads a bit of content and one day he uses his personal email and the next day use his work email, all of a sudden HubSpot's got two records and they're the same person.
 This tool allows you to automatically works out using artificial intelligence to work out that these are probably duplicates and it's able to do that based on all the data that has gotten, it compares the two records and says I think that these are the same people.